VoltDB/app-nbbo/README.md

 - "db": the database project, which contains the schema, stored procedures and other configurations that are compiled into a catalog and run in a VoltDB database.
 - "client": a java client that generates tick events and records performance metrics.
+- "web": a simple web server that provides the demo dashboard.

 See below for instructions on running these applications.
 For any questions, please contact fieldengineering@voltdb.com.

 Pre-requisites
 --------------
-Before running these scripts you need to have VoltDB 4.0 (Enterprise or Community) or later installed, and you should add the voltdb-$(VERSION)/bin directory to your PATH environment variable, for example:
+Before running these scripts you need to have VoltDB 4.0 or later installed, and the bin subdirectory should be added to your PATH environment variable.
+For example, if you installed VoltDB Enterprise 4.5 in your home directory, you could add it to the PATH with the following command:

-    export PATH="$PATH:$HOME/voltdb-ent-4.2/bin"
+    export PATH="$PATH:$HOME/voltdb-ent-4.5/bin"

 Instructions